mnubo/smartobjects-js-client/README.md

 ## Requirements

-The SDK uses the concept of promises without polyfills.
-Because of that you need node >= 0.12.
+The minimum requirement is `node>=0.10.40` but because the code uses [Promise](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise) and [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), if you are not running `node>=4.0.0`, you need to require `es6-shim`.

+    npm install --save es6-shim

+    require('es6-shim'); // before loading mnubo-sdk

 ## Authentication

 The authentication is wrapped for every SDK call.
 The library will first fetch a new Access Token and make the API call.
-There is nothing to do from a developer's perspective besides setting the client id, client secret and environment up initialization.
+There is nothing to do from a developer's perspective besides setting the client id, client secret and environment during initialization.

 ## Initialization